-Hanna Erdmann: Storm was able to discover her passion while working on Titan Radio.
-By her senior year she was program director.
+Hanna Erdmann: Storm could discover her passion while working on Titan Radio.
+By her senior year, she was program director.
 Her experience at Westminster applies to many of her current responsibilities today.

 Hanna Erdmann: We even talked a little bit more on her time here at Westminster.
 “What made your Westminster experience special to you?”

 Heather Storm: “Just being able to be so hands on and doing the live remotes that we would to from Relay for Life and just different events.”

 Hanna Erdmann: But being a broadcast student wasn’t all she was a part of.

 Heather Storm: “I was a Phi Mu…there was a couple broadcasters in my sorority…I still talk to pretty much all of them on Facebook and everything.”

 Hanna Erdmann: And we then started discussing her love for Harry Potter.

 “And we actually found out through a little bit of research and some stalking that you are a harry potter fan.”

 Hanna Erdmann: “We wanted to know if you’re books or movies?”

 Hanna Erdmann: “Uh okay awesome.
 And we wanted to know if you knew what house you were in?”